 As at the date of this report, the Remuneration Committee comprises all Directors and is chaired by Joanne Lake.
-The Nomination Committee comprises all Directors and is chaired by Robert Sharpe.
-Please see pages 37 and 38 for the member's biographies, and full details of the number of committee meetings and attendance by individual committee members can be found on page 47.
+Pages 31 and 32 include the member's biographies, and full details of the number of committee meetings and attendance by individual committee members can be found on page 41.

 We are required to seek shareholder approval of the Directors' remuneration policy at least every third year and the remuneration report annually.
 Any changes to the Directors' remuneration policy will require shareholder approval.
 An ordinary resolution was passed to approve the Directors' remuneration policy at the Company's 2020 AGM held on 26 June 2020.
-This policy was adopted at that meeting with effect from the date of the AGM and remained in force for the year ended 31 December 2020 and will remain in force for the two subsequent years.
-An ordinary resolution to approve the Directors' remuneration policy will be put to shareholders at least once every three years.
-At the 2021 AGM, shareholders will also be asked to consider an advisory resolution on the contents of the Directors' remuneration report.
+This policy was adopted at that meeting with effect from the date of the AGM and remained in force for the year ended 31 December 2021.
+An ordinary resolution to approve the Directors' remuneration policy will be put to shareholders at least once every three years, and will next be put to shareholders will also be asked to consider an advisory resolution on the contents of the Directors' remuneration report.

-As at 31 December 2020, the Board comprised three non-executive Directors, all of whom are independent of the Investment Manager.
-Joanne Lake was appointed to the Committee on 1 January 2021.
+As at 31 December 2021, the Board comprised four nonexecutive Directors, all of whom are independent of the Investment Manager.
+For the year ended 31 December 2021, the responsibilities of the Remuneration a Committee were to: